guardian/tagmanager/readme.md

 The Nginx setup uses the [dev-nginx](https://github.com/guardian/dev-nginx) tool. after running this the tag manager will be available on [https://tagmanager.local.dev-gutools.co.uk](https://tagmanager.local.dev-gutools.co.uk)

+To read the database and interact with the AWS infrastructure you will need AWS credentials that allow you access to the Composer account available to the default credentials provider chain.
+The easiest way to configure this is to obtain the credentials via [janus](https://janus.gutools.co.uk/) and export the credentials to your shell using the handy script provided by janus.

+If you are working on the commercial tag functionality and need to be able to upload logos you will also need AWS credentials for the frontend aws account available as an AWS profile named "frontend".
+This can also be obtained via janus.

 The tag manager is a standard play app, fire up sbt and run.

 By default if you change any frontend code, you will need to recompile the assets using `./scripts/setup.sh` but there